Eat healthier. Together. Use these tips and tricks to get your spouse (or co-worker, friend, etc.) to go through this clean eating journey with you!

 As we mentioned in “Our Story“, Scott starting eating clean a few years before me.
 So, I would eat clean because that’s pretty much all we had in the house, but I did not quite understand the concept.
 I would eat the wrong foods at the wrong times (sugary snacks late at night).
-One day I just got sick and tired of being sick and tired…Scott was always at the gym and seeing results, so why not go there with him and start making changes?
+One day I just got sick and tired of being sick and tired…Scott was at the gym and seeing results, so why not go there with him and start making changes?
 He was always eating clean, so why not do it too?

-With that being said, I am a HUGE believer that you CANNOT force someone into this lifestyle.
-THEY MUST want to change and they usually will when they see the physical and mental changes you’re making.
+With that being said, I am a huge believer that you cannot force someone into this lifestyle.
+They must want to change and they usually will when they see the physical and mental changes you’re making.
 If I could talk or force everyone into this lifestyle I would because I truly believe it is the best way to live a healthy life, but I also realize that forcing your loved ones to make changes to their diet usually results in resentment.

-I was totally that person that would tell Scott, “Come on, one isn’t going to hurt you”, “Stop being so picky”, “Do you REALLY have to pack all that food?”, “It is SO annoying that you have to eat every 2 hours…you’re like a baby!”
-Now I do the SAME thing!
+I was totally that person who would tell Scott, “Come on, one isn’t going to hurt you, Stop being so picky, Do you REALLY have to pack all that food?, It is so annoying that you have to eat every 2 hours…you’re like a baby!”
 You’ll hear these comments too, but when you start to see the changes you’re looking for, you just brush it off and hope that person will find inspiration in what you’re doing.

 Attitudes and behaviors will change, it just takes time.
 Scott was “that man” that would only eat red meat, fried foods, no vegetables, no fish, etc. and I was “that woman” that would get so mad when Scott would try to “educate” or “guide” me in the right direction.
 Once that other person sees the changes you’re making…they’ll become curiously inspired and want to learn more (even though they may not tell you).
 Now, looking back, I wish I would have started eating clean when Scott did, but I am so glad that I am now healthy enough and have enough energy to do the activities that we enjoy doing and spending time together.